epfl-ada/ada-2022-project-pythonistrash/README.md

 **2. How do actors and their interactions contribute in their movie's success?**

 Thanks to IMDb actors and casting databases, we can gather the castings of films and create a graph representing interactions between actors.
 Nodes represent actors and edges "has worked with"-relationships.
 Edges can also be weighted in terms of the number of collaborations between two people.
-Additionally, we will investigate if there exist clusters in the graph by applying k-means and spectral clustering methods.
+Additionally, we will investigate if there exist clusters in the graph by applying k-means, spectral clustering methods or the Louvain algorithm.

 With this information, we will study how revenue and rating success depend on both individual and group participation of actors.
-We will train an ML model with input data generated from previous information and its interactions.
-Those models can be linear regression, for to obtain direct insights from feature weights, or more performant techniques such as Decision Trees combined with AI explainability tools (LIME and SHAP).

 **3. What characterizes a successful and an unsuccessful movie plot?**